lmangani/duckdb-extension-dht/README.md

 │ 2 rows        2 columns │
 └─────────────────────────┘

---- Create a VIEW for your results as backends
-CREATE OR REPLACE VIEW backends AS
+--- Create a VIEW for your hash/token peer network CREATE OR REPLACE VIEW backends AS
 SELECT (address) as "who", ("http://" || address || ":" || port) AS "url",
 FROM dht_results('somesupersecrettokennobodyknowsabout');

---- Query the Backends (TODO: authentication)
+--- Query the Network (TODO: add authentication)
 SET variable __backends = (SELECT ARRAY_AGG(url) AS urls_array FROM backends);
 SELECT * FROM url_flock('SELECT ''hello'', version()', getvariable('__backends') );